 By the way, all the ACES film / TV productions that I supervised employed the above color-pipeline for the online.
 Paradigmatically for an SDR workflow, this means rushes transcoded ―with an ACES-compliant software and in one passage― into a proxy format (typically DNxHR or ProRes wrapped in MXF), color-encoded in Rec.709 or Rec.2020 ― cameras’ Input Transforms, then the show-LUT and/or on-set CDLs, then the Rec.709 Output Transform.

-Needless to say that, were the online editor to decide for additional color-grading on the rushes, those metadata carried over in the project’s “bin” or via additional CDLs would break the pipeline.
+Needless to say that, were the editor to decide for additional color-grading on the rushes, those metadata carried over in the project’s “bin” or via additional CDLs would break the pipeline.
 This should really be avoided, both because of such a grade being applied in a (possibly SDR) output-referred color-space (Rec.709, Rec.2020, HDR10, …) rather than on top of an ACES color-space and, above all, because color-correction does not belong to the editorial department.

-If, however, color-correction/pre-grading during online is either desired or required, ACES workflow does not “impede” that.
+If, however, color-correction/pre-grading during offline is either desired or required, ACES workflow does not “impede” that.
 In this case rushes need to be in ACES2065-1 codevalues (as common everytime ACES content is stored, even temporarily).
 Color-grading will then take place, transparently to the editors, in either ACEScc or ACEScct color-space.

 - pre-viewing / checking camera footage using non-ACES conversion software to on-set / near-set monitors;